 - Sunrise and sunset – though it is hot durring midday, at sunrise, sunset and at night it is much cooler.
 Thus you can join early, late activities and rest during the afternoon.
 Israel Nature and Parks authority is using this concept and offers various tours.
 For example there are usually sunrise tours at Masada National Park and Arbel National Park.
 There are lantern tours at Caesarea National Park, Nimrod Fortress National Park and other parks.
 There is also stargazing activities (for example we participated in startgazing at Jordan Star National Park last year).
 And some places are open till late, for instance: Apollonia National Park.

 - Water – visiting the beach is the obvious option.
-And in Israel there are many beaches, whether it is along the Mediterranean Sea (Ashdod Beach, Tel Aviv, Beit Yanai Beach, Haifa, Acre (Akko) Beach, Achziv National Park and others), Sea Of Galilee, Dead Sea or the Red Sea by Eilat.
+And in Israel there are many beaches, whether it is along the Mediterranean Sea (Ashdod Beach, Tel Aviv, Beit Yanai Beach, Haifa, Acre (Akko) Beach, Achziv National Park, Shavei Tzion Beach, and others), Sea Of Galilee, Dead Sea or the Red Sea by Eilat.
 Another alternative would be water activities, whether it is a water park, surfing, Kayaking and Rafting in Upper Galilee, canoeing in Rob Roy or visiting hot springs like Hamat Gader.
-Also, in this category you can include water hikes, for instance Ein Gedi Nature Reserve, Amud Stream Nature Reserve, Majrase – Betiha Nature Reserve, and Nahal HaShofet.
+Also, in this category you can include water hikes, for instance Ein Gedi Nature Reserve, Amud Stream Nature Reserve, Majrase – Betiha Nature Reserve, Nahal HaShofet, Ein Tina, and Nahal Kibbutzim.